×

 As a foreigner living in Cascais, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Cascais, you will have access to public healthcare.
 The public healthcare system in Portugal is generally considered to be of a high quality, with a wide range of services available.
 The Portuguese government provides free healthcare to all citizens and legal residents, and there are a number of public hospitals and clinics located throughout the country.
 In Cascais, there are several public hospitals and clinics, as well as a number of private healthcare providers.
-The public healthcare system in Portugal is generally well-regarded, and many people find that the quality of care they receive is excellent," said one expat living in Cascais.
+The public healthcare system in Portugal is generally well-regarded, and many people find that the quality of care they receive is excellent," remarked one expat in Cascais.

 What have your experiences during the pandemic with the local healthcare system been like?